 Building Consensus

-On June 9th, DPZ’s vision was unanimously accepted by the City of Naples CRA Board It was in no small part a reflection of the strong community support for the project.
+On June 9th, DPZ’s Design District Master Plan was unanimously accepted by the City of Naples CRA Board.
+It was in no small part a reflection of the strong community support for the project.